hapify/cli/README.md

 Alias: `hpf m`

-Use this command to import pre-defined models from the Cloud database (call presets).
+Use this command to import pre-defined models from the Cloud database (called presets).
-This command will show the list of available sets of models.
+This command displays the list of available presets of models.
-Press space bar to add a set to import and enter to confirm.
+Press space bar to select a preset to import and enter to confirm.

 _Import presets from ids_

-If you already know presets Ids, you can run:
+Alternatively, you can import presets from their Ids (visible in [Hapify Hub](https://hub.hapify.io/))

 ```bash
 hpf import --preset ab123 --preset bd456